Maximise your Avios, air miles and hotel points

 Conclusion

-All in all, HSBC’s reward package is now much improved.
-HSBC Premier has, overnight, established itself as the clear leader in the Visa / Mastercard space for anyone who wants a ‘convertible currency’ that could be moved to multiple travel rewards schemes.
+HSBC Premier has now established itself as the clear leader in the Visa / Mastercard space for anyone who wants a ‘convertible currency’ that could be moved to multiple travel rewards schemes.

 For 10 of the 11 partners (Avios being the exception) it is the only way of earning these points from Visa or Mastercard spend.